A Classical Scene: Carthage

 Early in his career George was influenced by the work of the Pre-Raphaelites and when some of his work was exhibited in a Cambridge gallery it caught the eye of John Ruskin, a fellow Cumbrian, who commented admiringly about it.
 His numerous studies of bushes and flowers, all created with a fine and delicate use of pen and ink and washes, exemplified his close observation of nature.
 Apparently, he was never without a sketchbook and preferred working outdoors.

 Some of his drawings were large scale and showed the influences of Constable and Turner.
-It is obvious he was comfortable painting both landscapes and seascapes.
-Very often these were set in peaceful contexts in which atmospheric effects of clouds, smoke and sunshine were created with subtle tones and a sublime delicacy.
-This did not mean that he could not paint rough seas as and when required.
-Indeed, his technical skill when painting water is there for all to see and admire.
+Very often these seascapes were set in peaceful contexts in which atmospheric effects of clouds, smoke and sunshine were created with subtle tones and a sublime delicacy but he could equally paint rough seas when required.
+Indeed his technical skill when painting water is there for all to admire.

-In 1880 George Sheffield moved to Harold Tower in Douglas on the Isle of Man, once the home of historical painter, Edward Henry Corbauld.
-He stayed there for almost four years, during which time he mentored, amongst other artists, the Art Nouveau designer and painter, Archibald Knox.
-His work became more impressionistic, utilising a broad, more forceful style with large, free brushstrokes.
+In 1880 Sheffield moved to Harold Tower in Douglas on the Isle of Man, once the home of historical painter, Edward Henry Corbauld.
+He stayed there for almost four years during which time he mentored, amongst other artists, the Art Nouveau designer and painter, Archibald Knox.
+His work became more impressionistic, adopting a broad, more forceful style with large free brush strokes.
 The works sold well at auction houses both here and abroad.

 Summer Exhibition, 1971

-There are also examples of his work in major collections such as Tate Britain, Manchester City Art Gallery and Tullie House, Carlisle.
+There are also examples of his work in major collections, among them Tate Britain, Manchester City Art Gallery and Tullie House, Carlisle.

 ** The two George Sheffield Junior major collectors and loaners were Robert Edmonson and Sir Arthur Crosfield, the Liberal MP for Warrington and a wealthy soap magnate who built Witanhurst, the second largest house in London, next to Buckingham Palace.